In-patient luxury rehab center in Thailand

 What are the symptoms of substance-induced psychotic disorder?

-Symptoms of the substance-induced psychotic disorder are comparable to positive symptoms of other psychotic disorders such as schizophrenia.
-An affected person doesn’t usually know what they believe, hear, or see isn’t real.
+Symptoms of substance-induced psychotic disorder are comparable to positive symptoms of other psychotic disorders such as schizophrenia.
 The duration of symptoms depends on the type of the substance, but it’s generally under a month.
-They tend to go away after withdrawal.
-Symptoms of the substance-induced psychotic disorder are listed below:
+The symptoms of the substance-induced psychotic disorder are listed below.

 • Hallucinations